 Mismatch repair rectifies base-pairing errors within the DNA helix.
 Although a mismatched base pair is a rare occurrence in DNA, inactivation of this repair system has profound consequences for a living cell: a 100- to 1,000-fold increase in mutation production.
-In humans, mismatch repair defects are the cause of the most common form of hereditary colon cancer (HNPCC) and are believed to contribute to the development of a subset of sporadic tumors that occur in a variety of tissues.
+In humans, mismatch repair defects are the cause of Lynch syndrome, one of the most common forms of hereditary cancer, and contribute to the development of a subset of sporadic tumors that occur in a variety of tissues.

 Correction of DNA Replication Errors in Escherichia coli

 Mismatch repair stabilizes the cellular genome in several ways.
 The best understood of these is its function as a molecular editor, which corrects errors that occur during the course of chromosome replication.
 Because replication errors are composed of incorrectly paired but otherwise normal Watson-Crick bases, mismatch repair systems rely on secondary signals to direct repair to the newly synthesized DNA strand that contains the mistake.
 In E. coli, these strand signals are based on methylation at GATC sequences by the DNA adenine methylase.
 Newly synthesized DNA is transiently unmethylated at GATC sequences, and it is the absence of this modification that directs repair to the new strand.